akrylysov/bsimp/README.md

 Bsimp is a minimalistic S3-backed audio library.
 It lets you play audio files from an S3 bucket with any arbitrary directory structure.

-It works with AWS S3 or any S3 API compatible storage such as DigitalOcean Spaces or Backblaze B2.
+It works with AWS S3 or any S3 API compatible storage such as DigitalOcean Spaces, Backblaze B2, Cloudflare R2 or MinIO.

 ## Why